How to Make Vanilla Extract

 Bottling vanilla is one of the fun parts of this process, whether you are giving it as a gift or keeping it for yourself.

-4-ounce and 8-ounce bottles are popular sizes for bottling.
+4-ounce and 8-ounce bottles are great sizes for bottling.
 You can use dark amber bottles or flip top bottles as long as they are food grade.

 I don’t strain the vanilla because I like the look of the caviar, but you can strain it if you’d like.
 Otherwise, pour the extract carefully through a funnel into the bottle, then seal it with its cap.